Numerical Evaluation

 The precision

-property affects how the computations are performed.
-To change
+property affects how the computations are performed, but not how

 to set it to 6 significant digits, for